zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 ```

         ## Consuming data
-<a name="working-with-data-using-dataviews"></a>
 ## Using DataViews

+In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
+Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

-The `QueryView` and `EntityView` both serve the purposes of presenting data from the cache to the view model, and providing reference counting.
-A DataView is created from the `createView` method of a QueryCache or EntityCache:
+The `QueryView` and `EntityView` both present data from the cache to the `ViewModel`, and provide reference counting.
+A `DataView` is created from the `createView` method of a QueryCache or EntityCache, as in the following example.

-`\Client\Data\MasterDetailBrowse\ViewModels\MasterViewModels.ts`
+ The sample  located at `<dir>Client\V1\MasterDetail\MasterDetailBrowse\ViewModels\MasterViewModels.ts`   demonstrates a `SaveItemCommand` class that uses the binding between a part and a command.
+This code is also included in the following example.

 ```ts
 this._websitesQueryView = dataContext.masterDetailBrowseSample.websitesQuery.createView(container);
 ```

-In the sample above, the `container` object acts as a *lifetime object*.
+In the previous code, the `container` object acts as a lifetime object.
 Lifetime objects inform the cache when a given view is currently being displayed on the screen.
-This allows the shell to make several adjustments for performance:
+This allows the shell to make several adjustments for performance, including the following.

-- Adjust polling interval when the part is not on the screen
+* Adjust polling interval when the part is not on the screen
-- Automatically dispose of data when the blade containing the part is closed
+* Automatically dispose of data when the blade containing the part is closed

-Creating a DataView does not result in a data load operation from the server.
-The server is only queried when the `fetch` operation of the view is invoked:
+Creating a `DataView` does not result in a data load operation from the server.
+The server is only queried when the `fetch` operation of the view is invoked, as in the following example.

-`\Client\Data\MasterDetailBrowse\ViewModels\MasterViewModels.ts`
+`<dir>Client\V1\MasterDetail\MasterDetailBrowse\ViewModels\MasterViewModels.ts`

 ```ts
 public onInputsSet(inputs: any): MsPortalFx.Base.Promise {